Information on this page is for customers in

 G and G-OTOD (Small Business)

-This rate is primarily changing due to the cost of natural gas.
+Amidst increasing volatility in the region’s wholesale energy supply markets, this rate primarily increased due to the changing cost of natural gas.
 The region relies on natural gas to produce electricity.

 The Default Service supply rate changes twice a year – February 1 and August 1.

-We purchase power on behalf of our customers and only charge them what we pay generators for producing the power.
-We do not earn a profit on the cost of electricity.
+We purchase power on your behalf and only charge you what we pay generators to produce the power.
+We do not earn a profit on the cost

-New Hampshire customers have the option to obtain energy supply from a competitive supplier licensed by the PUC.
-If your business is in a city or town with community power programs but are not currently enrolled in the program, make sure you review your options and choose the one that works best for you.
+You have the option to obtain energy supply from a competitive supplier licensed by the PUC.
+If you live in a city or town with community power programs but are not currently enrolled in the program, make sure you review your options and choose the one that works best for you.

 GV and LG (Commercial and Industrial Customers)

-We purchase power on behalf of our customers and only charge them what we pay generators for producing the power.
+We purchase power on your behalf and only charge you what we pay generators to produce the power.
 We do not earn a profit on the cost of electricity.
+What we pay is what you pay.